 Much of our Antarctic exploration involves sampling otherwise inaccessible records by coring, on ice, on land and offshore.
 Our success in these endeavours has also been largely through the work of Alex Pyne, who first went to the ice as an Honours student in 1978.
 He has since combined his geological and engineering skills for a wide range of Antarctic field activities.

-Over the last two decades Alex has worked as Projects Manager on deep drilling ventures with the CIROS (1984-86) and Cape Roberts projects (1997-2000), and continued with the development of the system for drilling into the sea floor beneath the Ross Ice Shelf for the ANDRILL Project.
+Over the last three decades Alex has worked as Projects Manager on drilling ventures with the CIROS project (1984-86), Cape Roberts projects (1997-2000), ANDRILL Project (2001-2007), RICE Project (2011-2013) and continued with the development of systems for drilling into the ice and sea floor beneath the Ross Ice Shelf.

 In 2001, the ARC became a separate unit within the Faculty of Science and is recognised as a world leader of research into Antarctica’s past climate, its influence in global climate change, and polar scientific drilling technology and operations.